1. Do you take health insurance?

 5. What type of payment do you accept?

-I accept cash, check, or credit cards that are collected at each session 50-minute session.
+I accept cash, checks, or credit cards collected at each 50-minute session.

 6. What should I expect in the first session?

 Sessions are 50 min long and during that time I will be gathering a little bit of your history and understanding what you want to work on in counseling.
-Once we both have a clear understanding of what you are trying to accomplish and what my role is, we will move forward in developing a plan for treatment.
+Once we both have a clear understanding of what you are trying to accomplish and what my role is, we will move forward in developing a treatment plan.

 7. How long does therapy usually last?